LoanDB/GothicHungarian/docs/workflow.rst

 .. automodule:: gothuncommands.phonmatch
    :members:

-Step four: Search for semantic matches
+Step 4: Search for semantic matches
 ======================================

 From your command-line, run